avajs/ava/docs/03-assertions.md

 AVA 3 supports an  `options` object that lets you select a specific snapshot, for instance `{id: 'my snapshot'}`.
 This is buggy and will be removed in AVA 4.

 Snapshot assertions cannot be skipped when snapshots are being updated.
+Returns a boolean indicating whether the assertion passed.

 ### `.try(title?, implementation | macro | macro[], ...args?)`